filip-io/Mini_project-API/README.md

 #### **Get all people in the database**
 Leave request body empty to see all people.
-To narrow down your results, add the first two letters of the persons first name.
+<br>To narrow down your results, add the first two letters of the persons first name.
 ```
 POST /people/

 {
-	"Search":"jo" // if person first name is e.g. "John"
+	"search":"jo" // if person first name is e.g. "John"
 }
 ```
 <br>

 #### **Pagination**
-<br>Replace *{pageNumber}* and *{pageSize}* with your desired choices.
+Replace *{pageNumber}* and *{pageSize}* with your desired choices.
 ```
 GET /people/pageNumber/{pageNumber}/pageSize/{pageSize}
 ```